Jatapiaro/harpya-score/README.md

 by us and then put them in SuperCollider
 # 2. The guitar sound is the only sound out of supercollider recorded with a real instrument,
 for it, we use AmpKit on iOS
+# 3. Those records are in the guitar-recorded-sounds folder in this repository
 ```